 - Many of the attractions along the Icefields Parkway are not accessible

-- Camping is very limited until mid to late May
+- Camping is extremely limited until mid to late May

 - The Jasper Tramway is closed until early April (depending on conditions)